Table of Contents[Hide][Show]

 - Rebook you on a partner airline or another airline with which it has an agreement at no extra cost.

-- Provide you with a meal or meal cash/voucher when cancellation results in you having to wait for 3 hours or more for a new flight.
+- Provide you with a meal or meal cash/voucher when cancellation results in waiting 3 hours or more for a new flight.

 - Provide complimentary hotel accommodations for any passenger affected by an overnight delay.

-- Provide complimentary ground transportation to and from the hotel for any passenger affected by an overnight delay.
+- Provide complimentary ground transportation to and from the hotel for passengers affected by an overnight delay.

 Tarmac Delays